Skip to Main Content

 Why the Test is Performed

-This test checks for a high level of GH, a condition that leads to gigantism in children and acromegaly in adults.
+This test checks to see if a high level of GH can be suppressed by taking a glucose load.
+If it cannot, this may lead to gigantism in children and acromegaly in adults.
 It is not used as a routine screening test.
 This test is only done if you show signs of increased GH.

 Normal Results